matikin9/civic-tech-project-workflow/README.md

 * Highlight what the milestones are.
 * Have a high level outline of the process on the initial page.
 * Define at what points in the progress a project group gains access to certain Hack for LA resources (money, communication, etc.).
+* Having a "Pre-MVP" phase is a little awkward.
+Maybe we should separate out these phases into an initial set that leads to an MVP, and a separate set for the iterations after the MVP?